TrineSiewEngelund/LP2-exam-IROSTEREO/README.md

-# Language Processing 2 exam project
+# “Interesting 🤦🏾‍♀️”
+## - An Emoji-Based Approach to Profiling Irony and Stereotype Spreaders on Twitter

+### Exam project in Language Processing 2, University of Copenhagen

 Here, you will found our code for the exam project in Lanugage Processing 2 at the University of Copenhagen.